Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 -   The feature or functionality the flag is associated with
 -   The environment or user segment the flag is intended for (e.g., "prod", "beta", "mobile\*users")
--   A short, descriptive prefix (e.g., "ff\*", "feat\_").
+-   A short, descriptive prefix (for example, "ff\*", "feat\_").
 For example: `ff_checkout_flow_v2_prod` or `feat_new_dashboard_beta`.

 #### Keep the Trunk Deployable

 The trunk should always be deployable, enabling teams to accelerate release cycles and respond quickly to market demands.
 To keep the trunk in a deployable state, keep the flag off in your production environment.
 The code for your feature should be wrapped in your flag and, therefore, not executable in production, even though the code will be deployed frequently.
-This ensures users will not have access to the feature before its official release.
+This ensures users do not have access to the feature before its official release.
 Additionally, this promotes collaboration by allowing teams to work independently on different features without interference.

-To verify the functionality of your feature while it is incomplete, enable the flag in the development environment in the Unleash Admin UI.
+To test your incomplete feature, enable the flag in the development environment in the Unleash Admin UI.
 In some cases, you may also find it valuable to enable the flag in a testing/QA environment.
 Unleash environment-specific flag configurations make it easy to manage these different states across your [environments](/reference/environments#how-to-start-using-environments).
 You can quickly toggle flags on or off for specific environments, ensuring the trunk remains deployable in production while enabling active development and testing in other contexts.
 Use the default production environment toggle in Unleash to enable your flag when you’re ready to make your feature available.

 :::note
 Depending on the size and scope of a feature you’re developing, you may need more than one flag.
 Generally, we recommend creating as few flags as possible per feature, as making too many flags associated with one feature can become more complex to manage over time with trunk-based development.
 Our documentation on [best practices for feature flags at scale](/topics/feature-flags/best-practices-using-feature-flags-at-scale) provides more concrete details on large-scale feature flag management.